ncwoehler/rapidminer-extension-cryptography/README.md

  - Encrypt Document (Password)
  - Decrypt Document (Password)

- Since version 1.1 it also support hashing and hash value matching of ExampleSet values.
+ Since version 1.1 it also support hashing and hash value matching of ExampleSet values via new functions for the Generate Attributes operator.

 ![example process](screenshots/example_process.png?raw=true)